-The white is to represent the scarring of the Poland nation due to the many wars and misfortunes it’s been through, and the red represents blood of people that gave their lives for it, as is mentioned in the well-known children’s rhyme ‘’Polak Maly’’ (‘’Little Pole’’), that all children and adults know by heart.
+The Flag of Poland has a simple design and is very easy to remember, yet it is very rich in its symbolize.
+The colors of the Polish flag are divided into two horizontal parts, the upper of white color, and the lower or the color red.
+Every flag represents its country and what it stands for, and the same goes for this one.
+With the Polish flag colors, the white is to represent the scarring of the Poland nation due to the many wars and misfortunes it’s been through, and the red represents blood of people that gave their lives for it, as is mentioned in the well-known children’s rhyme ‘’Polak Maly’’ (‘’Little Pole’’), that all children and adults know by heart.

 As the world moved on, in 18th Century, European countries began using cockades, which were ornaments or ribbons pinned to the uniform, to mark the nationality of the military or the officials.
 Although there was no official rule then yet, the Polish wore cockades in the colors of their flag, at times even as plain white and sometimes adding blue color to the red and white combination, as it symbolizes Virgin Mary.